5 Steps for Seriously Snoozy Sleep

 As mentioned above, around 80% of serotonin is produced by gut bacteria.
 Another neurotransmitter produced by the gut bacteria is gamma-aminobutyric acid (GABA).
 Its relaxing effect promote amazing sleep by decreasing beta brain waves and increasing alpha brain waves.

 I focused in on this right after my miscarriage because of the sudden drop in my estrogen levels.
-This can reduce serotonin so I made sure to continue my pre+probiotics for all its neurotransmitter creating bacteria, added Bliss to balance it out and made sure to get my B6 supplement happening for serotonin.
+This can reduce serotonin so I made sure to continue my pre+probiotics for all its neurotransmitter creating bacteria, added Bliss which is an adaptogen mist that balances out serotonin and even improves mood then I make sure to get my B6 supplement happening as well!

 I bounced back quickly.
 This balance enabled me to attempt getting pregnant again, ya know cuz I was happy and horny.
 Plus my hormones were back to normal.
 I also realized how much more energy I had in the day and how much more sleep I got at night when all my neurotransmitters were in zen mode.

 A serving of magnesium a day may keep the restless nights away.

 One small double-blinded clinical trial of 43 elderly people were randomly assigned to receive either 500 milligrams of magnesium or a placebo for eight weeks.
 They found that those who received the supplement fell asleep faster and spent more of their time in bed asleep, but their total sleep time was not necessarily longer.